liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_1.md

 * You actively participate in development planning meetings and are able to convey the user's context and problem situation as well as how the intended solution fits the problem.

 **Estimate and communicate progress and deadlines**
+* You prioritize and plan features on our roadmap to meet business deadlines.
+If business deadlines are in conflict with other prioritized requirements you notice these and point them out.
-* You take over the role of a project manager towards management or other departments and you proactively communicate the time required and the status of the current projects regularleyh throughout the project, especially when things change.
+* You communicate the status of requirements and projects proactively to other involved departments, especially when things change.

 **Quality Assurance**
 * You perform manual testing on the delivered features and tickets and validate they work as expected.